 Virgil writes largely on the way of attracting bees back to your farm through a ritual known as the bugonia.
 This involved killing a bull and leaving it for a number of days after which the bees would emerge from the animal and voila, your hive would be replenished.
 As you might expect there’s more going on here.
 To start with the poem states Aristaeus as a Greek beekeeping deity and places him firmly in the apicultural pantheon.
 Aristaeus lost his bees as a result of chasing Eurydice who had her foot bitten by a snake whilst escaping.
 Her vengeance from beyond the grave is the problem as Aristaeus finds out and the bugonia was the solution.

 The second point refers back to an attribute afforded to the bee made earlier.
 At Ephesus the bee was closely allied to Artemis whose virginity was central to her worship and identity.
-Here an act borne of lust (Aristaeus’ pursuit of Eurydice) results in the loss of bees and the theme here is chastity.
+Here an act borne of lust (Aristaeus’ pursuit of Eurydice) results in the loss of bees.
 Bees seem to have been associated with chastity and purity.

-In Virgil’s account of the bugonia bees are also associated with birth and death, yet also carries the theme of purity which we might infer from the apian link with Artemis at Ephesus.
+In Virgil’s account of the bugonia bees are also associated with birth and death, yet also carries the theme of purity which links in with the worship of Artemis at Ephesus (Artemis being a virgin goddess).
 What is fascinating is how apiculture extended from the economical and practical into the more abstract and political contexts.

 It’s also wonderful on toast!